LIT-Protocol/docs/docs/SDK/Explanation/encryption.md

 ---

 # Encryption

 You can use Lit to encrypt and store any static content.
 This could be a file, a string, or anything that won't change.
-You need to store the content and metadata yourself (on IPFS, Arweave, or even a centralized storage solution), and Lit will store who is allowed to decrypt it and enforce this (aka key management).
+You need to store the ciphertext and metadata yourself (on IPFS, Arweave, or even a centralized storage solution), and the Lit network will enforce who is allowed to decrypt it.

 If you want to use IPFS as a storage solution, Lit has an `encryptToIpfs` function that will help streamline the process of encryption and storing the encrypted data.
 You will need to provide an Infura ID and API secret key.
-[Jump to encryptToIPFS](../../SDK/Explanation/encryption#encrypttoipfs).
+[Jump to encryptToIPFS](../Explanation/encryption#encrypttoipfs).

-Check out the Replit below, which is a full-fledged **React** application that encrypts & decrypt a **file** using Lit SDK.
-For best experience please open the web app in a new tab.
+Check out [this example](https://github.com/LIT-Protocol/js-sdk/blob/master/apps/demo-encrypt-decrypt-react/README.md) for a full-fledged **React** application that encrypts and decrypts a **string** using Lit SDK.

-<iframe frameborder="0" width="100%" height="500px" className="repls" style={{display: "none"}} src="https://replit.com/@lit/Encrypt-and-Decrypt-a-File/#encrypt_and_decrypt_file/src/App.js"></iframe>

-This example will show you how to encrypt and decrypt static data using the Lit JS SDK on the client side.
+In the example below we will show you the step-by-step process of how to encrypt and decrypt static data using the Lit JS SDK on the client side.

 ## Setup